 Note that you are entitled only to the information itself, rather than to copies of the actual documents or records in which it is contained.

-Disclosure of some information we hold may be exempt from particular provisions of the GDPR/DPA.
+Disclosure of some information we hold may be exempt from particular provisions of the UK GDPR/DPA.
 We will tell you if an exemption applies to your request.

 Subject access requests do not have to be made in writing, but it is helpful if these are written.
-Putting it in writing might help you to structure your request and help us to identify the relevant information for you.
-It will also help us to confirm your identity.

 When we receive a request, we will acknowledge receipt of it within three working days.
-The time limit for responding to 'subject access requests' made under data protection legislation is 30 days, although requests that are complex or numerous may take up to three months.
+The time limit for responding to 'subject access requests' made under data protection legislation is one month, although requests that are complex or numerous may take up to three months.
 There is normally no charge for making a subject access request, although we may charge a reasonable administrative fee for particularly excessive requests.
 If we intend to charge a fee, we will notify you of this as soon as we can.